JorgenRingen/microservice-samples/README.md

 ## Application

 Implementations can be found in the subfolders.
-Please name the application folder by listing the most essential technologies separated by underscore (for example: spring-boot_spring-data-jpa_spring-web)
+Please name the application folder by listing the most essential technologies separated by underscore (for example: spring-boot_spring-data-jpa_spring-web).
+If the application is "work in progress", please postfix the folder name with "wip_"

 ### API
 All applications must implement a CRUD-style REST-api according to [this swagger specification.](https://github.com/JorgenRingen/microservice-samples/blob/master/swagger.yml)